 Your needs, desires, and emotions will shift and change.

 Adapting and moving with changing needs and priorities is essential to living a whole and harmonious life.

 When we practice responsiveness, we learn to be resilient, which enhances happiness.

 Related Reading: Life's Porcupines and Resiliency: Adapting to the Unexpected

-Work-life balance isn’t about balance at all.
+So, work-life balance isn’t about balance at all, is it?

-Understanding how to create and work within a structure that allows all parts of life to be fulfilling takes effort and resilience.
-Change is a constant.
+Understanding how to create and work within a supportive structure allows all parts of life to be fulfilling.
+However, this skill takes effort and practice.
+Change is a constant so be patient.
 Learning to work and live your life within constant change is a lifelong process.